If you have pancreatic cancer, your medical team will discuss the best treatment for you based on the following factors:

 Life after treatment

-Pancreatic cancer, and treatments such as surgery, chemotherapy and radiotherapy, can affect your ability to eat, digest and absorb food.
+Pancreatic cancer, and treatments such as surgery, chemotherapy and radiation therapy, can affect your ability to eat, digest and absorb food.
 This can have a significant impact on nutrition.
 Find out more about managing dietary issues in After treatment.